 Both the REU and NIH grants aim to grow and enhance diversity in the scientific workforce.
 Special emphasis is placed on underrepresented students with limited exposure to research opportunities.

 “The REU and NIH grants are the premier funding mechanisms available.
 They bring an enormous amount of exposure across the country.
 Academic advisers are telling students to look for these programs,” Dr. Lee said.

 “For many years, Sanford Health has had students typically applying into the program from surrounding states in our region.
 With this grant funding, we should see our application numbers go way up.
 Not just from students in our own region but from across the country.”

 Of the nearly 200 applications received for 2019, states with the most applicants include 46 from South Dakota, 34 from Minnesota and 12 from other countries and Puerto Rico.
 After that, top states include Texas, California, Illinois, Missouri, Pennsylvania, Wisconsin, North Dakota, Ohio, Iowa and North Carolina.

 Bethany Freel of Sedalia, Missouri, interned at Sanford Research in 2016 and now trains full time in the lab as she pursues her doctorate degree in basic biomedical sciences from the University of South Dakota.
-She agreed that the grants demonstrate the high level of research available in the internships.
+She agreed the grants demonstrate the high level of research available in the internships.

-“When Sanford Health gets the national grants, whether NSF or NIH, it gets them exposure on the main websites, which gets national STEM (science, technology, engineering and math) exposure versus regional.
+“When Sanford Health gets national grants, whether NSF or NIH, it gets them exposure on the main websites, which gets national STEM (science, technology, engineering and math) exposure versus regional.
 It’s easy for STEM students at the undergraduate level to find our programs because we’re on a national map,” she said.

 “We get some Ivy League kids, but most of the kids we get are from smaller institutions that don’t have access to research.
 Sanford Research wants to make sure that these kids get the experience needed to excel in graduate school and professional environments.”